velodrome-finance/contracts/SPECIFICATION.md

 - EpochGovernor: Epoch governance contract for minter emissions governance.
 - Emergency Council: A Curve-esque emergency DAO consisting of seven members from both the Velodrome team and prominent figures within the Optimism community.

+## Protocol Upgradability

+Velodrome V2 is immutable, just like V1.
+To allow improving the protocol, V2 factories are all upgradable.
+This means we can release new versions of factories for our pairs and gauges, and leave it up to the users to decide if they want to migrate their positions.

 ## AMM

 ### Pair